tymyrddin/purple/source/docs/thirteen/the-room.md

 competing interests, and dense informal networks.
 Treating the analysis as if it exists independently of its institutional context is a mistake.
 It does not.

-## Threat-modelling the briefing
+## Threat-modelling a briefing

-Before the brief circulates, map the room, not just the formal attendees but the actual routing.
+Before a brief circulates, map the room, not just the formal attendees but the actual routing.

 Who is formally in the room, and what position does each hold.
 Who sees the paper afterwards: immediate recipients, their staff, counterpart offices, institutional officials who will file it.